 We realize this one isn’t cheap, but considering this is two optics in one, it is well worth the investment.

 6 EOTech Model 300 Blackout

-By using a single compact lithium 123 battery configuration rather than the standard AA batteries, EOTech designed a more compact holo sight that opens up valuable rail space.
+Using a single compact lithium 123 battery configuration rather than standard AA batteries, EOTech has designed a more compact holo sight that opens up valuable rail space.
 The compact size and weight of the Model 300 Blackout make it a convenient option for hunters, military, and law enforcement personnel.

 A relative newbie to the field of holographic sights (compared to the long track record of EOTech), Vortex is the only other real contender on the market.

 Affectionately called the “Huey” (for its UH-1 designation), the Vortex AMG UH-1 definitely gives EOTech a run for the money.
 It is shatterproof, fog-proof, scratch resistant, and built like a tank, the “Huey” also features one of the best reticles we’ve seen on a holo sight.
 Not only is it crisp, sharp, and has zero distortion, it also has a seriously user-friendly design.
 You can use the circle and center dot for zeroing your rifle and making adjustments for long-range shooting.
 However, the inclusion of a bottom triangle allows you to quickly compensate for close quarters distances of 10 yards or less.

 Some shooters call the Aimpoint Pro an EOTech “clone.”
 This one definitely isn’t an EOTech.
 It isn’t a holographic sight, either.
 But it is a high-quality holo alternative that delivers some pretty amazing features.